The Big Picture Rewilding Tour

 The Experience

-Wild Ken Hill is a pioneering nature restoration project driven by a community of people with a clear mission – to challenge norms and show what’s possible when we work with nature, not against it.
+Wild Ken Hill is a pioneering nature restoration and rewilding project on a working farm, driven by a community of people with a clear mission – to challenge norms and show what’s possible when we work with nature, not against it.

-We want you to come away from this two-and-a-half-hour tour inspired with possibilities and with a deepened sense of connection with our natural world.
+On our Big Picture Rewilding tour, you’ll spend two-and-a-half hours with an expert wildlife guide exploring the project, spotting interesting wildlife and seeing positive change made real!
+We want you to come away from this experience inspired with possibilities and with a deepened sense of connection with our natural world.

-First, we’ll explore the ground beneath our feet, learning why supporting life within the soil is key to nutritious and sustainable food.
-Keen gardeners and growers will enjoy seeing first-hand how a farm that focusses on soil health does things differently, from large-scale composting to cover crops.
+Supporting microscopic life is key to healthy ecosystems and growing nutritious, sustainable food.
+Keen gardeners and growers will enjoy experiencing first-hand how a farm that focusses on soil health does things differently, from large-scale composting to cover crops.

-Moving into rewilding area, you’ll cross paths with our Exmoor ponies, Tamworth pigs or Red Poll cattle and see how their natural behaviour is transforming the landscape.
-Learn how their tracks and scrapes create new homes for insects and plants, leading to an explosion in the number of species found on site.
-Our nocturnal Beavers will mostly likely be at rest, but you’ll see evidence of their activity from gnawed stumps to dams and the maze of new ponds that fill the once dry woodland.
+Moving into the rewilding area, you’ll cross paths with our free-roaming Exmoor ponies, Tamworth pigs or Red Poll cattle and see how their natural behaviour is transforming the landscape.
+Learn how their tracks and scrapes have created new homes for insects and plants, leading to an explosion in the number of species found on site.
+Our nocturnal Beavers will mostly likely be at rest, but you’ll enter their enclosure to see their activity, from dams to gnawed stumps and the maze of ponds that fill the once dry woodland.

 Down towards the sweeping vista of The Wash, you’ll discover how this globally important wetland – one of the world’s eight ‘bird superhighways’ – provides a unique and spectacular home for the wading birds of the Norfolk coast.
 Depending on the time of year, you might see any number of breeding birds like Curlew, Lapwing, Avocet, or seasonal visitors like Pink-footed Geese or Black-tailed Godwits.
 Our guides will explain how though traditional conservation techniques, we help these charismatic residents thrive.